 How does loan modification work?

-A loan modification is a change in a borrower’s original mortgage terms that reduces the monthly payment.
+Loan modification is a change to a borrower’s original mortgage terms that reduces their monthly payment.
 A mortgage lender might offer a loan modification as a part of a loss mitigation strategy if the borrower is having difficulty making monthly payments.
-The lender and borrower might agree to modify the mortgage by reducing the interest rate, extending the loan term, changing from an adjustable rate to a fixed rate or lowering the principal amount.

 A loan modification might include a three-month trial period in which you demonstrate you can make the new monthly payment.